CyberYLII/Bruteforce-Detection-Splunk/README.md

 **Sidiq Fapohunda**

 ## License
-This project was developed for educational and cybersecurity research purposes in a controlled environment.
+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.